pg_auto_failover Fault Tolerance¶

-As the monitor tracks the WAL delta in between the two servers, and they both report it independently, the standby is eligible to promotion again as soon as it’s caught-up with the primary again, and at this time it is assigned the SECONDARY state, and the replication switches to be back to synchronous.
+As the monitor tracks the WAL delta between the two servers, and they both report it independently, the standby is eligible to promotion again as soon as it’s caught-up with the primary again, and at this time it is assigned the SECONDARY state, and the replication will be switched back to synchronous.

 Failure handling and network partition detection¶